tmarkley/Poker/README.md

   * Open Spotlight, type Terminal, and then select the Application.
 * Once Terminal is opened, type "cd " (that's "cd" followed by a space), and then click and drag the downloaded folder into Terminal.
 You should see a green plus sign.
 When you drop the files, it will autofill their path location.
 Hit <Enter>.
 * Now, type "make" into the terminal and hit <Enter>.
 It should appear to be doing things.
 * Once it has finished making, type "./poker" and hit <Enter>.
 The game should now be running.
-If not, feel free to send an email to andrew.c.crocker@gmail.com and I will gladly help you sort out any issues you might be having!
+If not, feel free to send an email to andrew.c.crocker@gmail.com or tommymarkley@me.com and we will gladly help you sort out any issues you might be having!